 From a cultural point of view, the island offers an intriguing mix of French and Caribbean culture.
 It is an overseas insular region of France located in the eastern Caribbean sea, precisely in the Lesser Antilles of the West Indes.
 The currency is the euro and, and also, the official language is French.

 But now, without further ado, let’s talk in details about some navigation tips.
-Read our one-week Martinique sailing itinerary for Martinique to go around the island and discover Caribbean beaches, forests that stretch to the sea and pretty seaside towns.
+Read our one-week route around Martinique to go around the island and heavenly Caribbean beaches, forests, and pretty seaside resort.

 Martinique has good winds all year round.
-However, the perfect sailing season in Martinique i when north-easterly trade winds blow, usually of 15 – 20 knots.
-Gradually it decreases by June to 10-15 knots, until September and October that are the calmest months.
+However, the perfect sailing season is when north-easterly trade winds blow, usually between 15 – 20 knots.
+Gradually it decreases by June to 10 -15 knots, until September and October that are the calmest months.